 Chapter 46, HRS, county organization and administration, as any county ordinance, rule, regulation, law, or provision in any form applies to any county permitting, licensing, zoning, variance, processes, procedures, fees, or any other requirements that hinder, delay, or impede efforts to implement deer management strategies, including, but not limited to clearing vegetation from fence lines to create a buffer against the axis deer under this Proclamation, to the extent that compliance results in any delays involved in securing County permits.
-These would include but not be limited to chapter 20.08, Maui County Code, soil erosion and sedimentation control, chapter 12-302, Rules for the Molokai Planning Commission, special management area rules, and chapter 12-202, Rules of the Maui Planning Commission, special management area rules.
+These would include but not be limited to chapter 20.08, Maui County Code, soil erosion and sedimentation control, chapter 12-302, Rules for the Molokai Planning Commission, special management area rules, chapter 12-402 Rules for the Lanai Planning Commission, special management area rules, and chapter 12-202, Rules of the Maui Planning Commission, special management area rules.